 - How long does Orr Fellowship last?

 Orr Fellows commit to a full-time, salaried position for two full years with their host companies.
-Spring graduation Fellows will begin working no later than June 16, 2018 and December graduation Fellows will begin no later than January 13, 2018.
+Spring graduation Fellows will begin working June 15, 2020 and December graduation Fellows will begin January 13, 2020.

 - What majors can apply?